-- The land capacity within the existing settlement areas to determine whether there is sufficient supply of land to accommodate future growth through greenfield and intensification development over the planning horizon; - b) The availability of existing or planned infrastructure and public service facilities which are planned or available to accommodate growth; - c) Infrastructure and financial implications of growth; - d) Where an expansion is located in prime agricultural areas: - the lands do not comprise specialty crop areas; - ii. alternative locations have been evaluated and there are no reasonable alternatives which avoid prime agricultural areas and there are also no reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - iii. the new or expanding settlement area is in compliance with the minimum distance separation formulae; and, - iv. impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible. - e) Implications for natural heritage features and/or any natural hazards.
+- a) sufficient opportunities to accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon; - b) the infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and protect public health and safety and the natural environment; - c) in prime agricultural areas: - i. the lands do not comprise specialty crop areas; alternative locations have been evaluated, and - ii. there are no reasonable alternatives which avoid prime agricultural areas; and, - iii. there are no reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - d) the new or expanding settlement area is in compliance with the minimum distance separation formulae; and - a) impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible.
+The land capacity within the existing settlement areas to determine whether there is sufficient supply of land to accommodate future growth through greenfield and intensification development over the planning horizon; - b) The availability of existing or planned infrastructure and public service facilities which are planned or available to accommodate growth; - c) Infrastructure and financial implications of growth; - d) Where an expansion is located in prime agricultural areas: - i.the lands do not comprise specialty crop areas; - ii.alternative locations have been evaluated and there are no reasonable alternatives which avoid prime agricultural areas and there are also no reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - iii.the new or expanding settlement area is in compliance with the minimum distance separation formulae; and, - iv.impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible. - e) Implications for natural heritage features and/or any natural hazards.

-3.2.2.5 Settlement Area Expansions outside of a Municipal Comprehensive Review
+3.2.2.5 Settlement Area Expansions outside of a Municipal Comprehensive Review d) The Settlement Area to which lands would be added can be appropriately serviced and there is sufficient reserve infrastructure capacity to service the lands.